Skip to main content

 Preferences

-You can access your preferences by clicking your avatar in the top right corner.
+You can access your preferences by clicking your avatar in the bottom left corner in the horizontal navigation panel.

 Profile